Search MENU

 20 Years

-• Before you turn 20, there is a zero tolerance blood alcohol limit when you’re driving, meaning you can’t drink at all before driving.
+• Before you turn 20, there is a zero-tolerance blood alcohol limit when you’re driving, meaning you can’t drink at all before driving.
 After you turn 20, you’re allowed to drive with a small amount of alcohol in your system.

-• You’re allowed to gamble in a casino.
+• You can gamble in a casino.

-• You are allowed to adopt a relative.
+• You can adopt a relative.

 • If you were adopted as a child, you can apply to Births, Deaths and Marriages for a copy of your birth certificate to find the names of your birth parents.